14/03/2024

 Chronic Fatigue Syndrome (CFS) or myalgic encephalomyelitis, is the name given to a syndrome of long-term conditions, including post-viral fatigue, in which the most common symptom is extreme fatigue.
 It can affect people of all ages but is most seen in people in their mid-20s and mid-40s.
 It can be caused by all the complications we’ve discussed, as well as some genetic factors.

-Feeling tiredness all the time might not sound too serious in the grand scheme of things but conditions like CFS can affect your quality of life, mental and emotional health, and make it difficult to conduct your daily activities.
+Feeling tired all the time might not sound too serious in the grand scheme of things but conditions like CFS can affect your quality of life, mental and emotional health, and make it difficult to conduct your daily activities.
 There are currently no know cures for CFS, however, with treatment CFS can improve overtime18.

 Everyman/Everywoman